Chancellor Douglas A. Kristensen

 Biography

-During his tenure as Nebraska State Senator, Chancellor Kristensen was instrumental in passing significant legislation and numerous constitutional amendments.
-He sponsored legislation that created the Nebraska Court of Appeals and the Tax Equalization and Review Commission, and was also one of the sponsors of legislation that brought then Kearney State College into the University of Nebraska system.
+During his tenure as a Nebraska State Senator, Chancellor Kristensen was instrumental in passing significant legislation and numerous constitutional amendments.
+He sponsored legislation that created the Nebraska Court of Appeals, the Tax Equalization and Review Commission, Limited Liability Companies, the Commission on Public Advocacy, the Telecommunications Act, and the Invest in Nebraska Act (the legislation which kept the Union Pacific Headquarters in Omaha).
+He modernized the statutory structure for Nebraska businesses through the Revised Model Business Corporation Act, the Revised Model Nonprofit Corporation Act, and the first LLC and LLP acts for Nebraska.
+As Speaker, Kristensen passed scores of bills dealing with taxes, transportation, and state government.
+Senator Kristensen was a commissioner on the Constitutional Review Commission as well as one of the sponsors of the legislation that brought (then) Kearney State College into the University of Nebraska system.
 At the time he held political office he practiced law and was a partner in the law firm of Lieske & Kristensen in Minden, Nebraska.

-Civic and professional awards include the Nebraska State Bar Association Award of Merit; UNK Friend of the University Award; League of Nebraska Municipalities Distinguished Service Award; President’s Award, Nebraska Association of County Officials; Outstanding Young Men of America; University of Nebraska Innocents Society; Phi Kappa Phi Honor Society; and Acacia National Fraternity Order of Pythagoras.
+Chancellor Kristensen has received the Nebraska State Bar Association Award of Merit; Speaker Emeritus of the Nebraska Legislature; UNK Friend of the University Award; College of Allied Health Visionary Leadership Award; Nebraska State Bar Foundation Fellow; the Nebraska School Activities Association’s Distinguished Service Award; Nebraska Diplomats President’s Award; Palacký University, Olomouc, CZ Founder’s Medal; League of Nebraska Municipalities Distinguished Service Award; Nebraska Association of County Official President’s Award; University of Nebraska Innocents Society; Phi Kappa Phi Honor Society.

-Current memberships include the Mid-America Intercollegiate Athletics Association (MIAA) President’s Council and Strategic Planning Committee; NCAA Division II Academic Requirements Committee; Economic Development Council of Buffalo County Board of Directors; Museum of Nebraska Art Board of Directors; and Kearney Area Chamber of Commerce Board of Directors.
-Former service: national Vice President of the National Conference of State Legislatures; Executive Board Member of the Council of State Governments; State Legislative Leaders Foundation; Nebraska Constitutional Review Commission; Federal Communications Commission Local and State Government Advisory Committee Nebraska Information Technology Committee; Platte Valley State Bank and Trust Co.
-Board of Directors; Rowe Sanctuary Board of Directors; and Rocky Mountain Athletic Conference (RMAC) Presidents Council.
+Former service has included: National Vice President of the National Conference of State Legislatures; Executive Board Member of the Council of State Governments; State Legislative Leaders Foundation; Nebraska Constitutional Review Commission; Federal Communications Commission Local and State Government Advisory Committee; Nebraska Information Technology Committee Commissioner; Platte Valley State Bank and Trust Company Board of Directors; Rowe Sanctuary Board of Directors; and Rocky Mountain Athletic Conference (RMAC) President.